Representatives of the Carol Martin Gatton Academy

 The Gatton Academy of Mathematics and Science

-WKU houses The Carol Martin Gatton Academy of Mathematics and Science in Kentucky.
-The mission is to offer a residential program for bright, highly motivated Kentucky high school students who have demonstrated interest in pursuing careers in science, technology, engineering, and mathematics.
+The Carol Martin Gatton Academy of Mathematics and Science in Kentucky is a residential program for bright, highly motivated Kentucky high school students who have demonstrated interest in pursuing careers in science, technology, engineering, and mathematics.